 Federal Pell Grants are disbursed in two (2) disbursements each semester.

 Federal SEOG Grants are disbursed once (1) during each semester.

 Federal Direct Loans are disbursed once (1) during each semester, unless the loan is a one semester only loan then it is disbursed twice (2)

-1st Disbursement: June 28th and weekly thereafter
+1st Disbursement: August 19th and weekly there after

-2nd Disbursement July 19th
+2nd Disbursement TBD

 ** You will receive your refund from Higher One approximately 7 to 21 days after a payment appears on your MyVCCCD portal account.